 The Parish Council has considered the applications and makes the following comments numbered 1 -3, together with a summary of the technical highway appraisal carried out by Bob Hindhaugh Associates Limited on behalf of the Parish Council.
-The company's summary appraisal is included below.
+The company's summary appraisal was included in the original officers report, and the "Summary Of Areas Of Major Concern" are set out below.